 How to Make Green Chutney (Stepwise Photos)

 3. Pour little water and begin to blend.
 I used about 1 to 2 tbsps.
+If you do not use roasted chana dal you may not need to add water.

-4. Add more as needed.
+4. Add more only if needed.

 Serve green chutney with Indian snacks, chaats & sandwiches.
-Store it in a glass bottle and use up with in 2 days.
+Store it in a glass bottle and use up with in 2 to 3 days.
+You can also serve it with

 Samosa